-Using our review criteria, Bybit exchange scored 67/100 based on our scoring matrix and we score the project at B+ rating.
-With a few improvements around transparency on Bybit’s website, we could easily see the exchange improving its rating to an A-rated exchange.
+Using our review criteria, we scored Bybit at 74/100 based on our scoring matrix, and we score the project at A rating.
+With a few improvements, we could easily see the exchange improving its rating to an A+ rated exchange.

 Overall, the exchange has had an impressive start from its launch in 2018 and with a few improvements over time, it is possible to see the exchange cement its place in the top tier of crypto derivatives exchanges.